coldclimate/theapproachablegeek.co.uk/content/blog/xfce4-resize-window-customisation.md

 Surprisingly, it turns out that it's not a configable value, you have to resize an image.
 My theme is Greybird, so here's an ugly hack to make the grippy corner 4x bigger.

-'''

- sudo convert /usr/share/themes/Greybird/gtk-2.0/resize_grip.png -resize 80x80 /usr/share/themes/Greybird/gtk-2.0/resize_grip.png
+'sudo convert /usr/share/themes/Greybird/gtk-2.0/resize_grip.png -resize 80x80 /usr/share/themes/Greybird/gtk-2.0/resize_grip.png'

-'''